The top 9 Aircall alternatives for 2026 and how they compare

 Pricing: Requires a Microsoft 365 subscription plus the Teams Phone add-on, starting at around $8 per user/month.

-Perfect for businesses deep in the Microsoft ecosystem | Phone features are less robust than specialized VoIP providers |
+Perfect for businesses deep in the Microsoft ecosystem

-Unified platform for collaboration and communication | Can be complex to set up and manage telephony |
+Can be complex to set up and manage telephony

 Aircall vs Microsoft Teams

-Microsoft Teams offers a comprehensive collaboration suite, but its phone system can be complex and less specialized for sales and support.
+Microsoft Teams offers a comprehensive collaboration suite, but its phone system can be complex and less specialised for sales and support.
 Aircall, however, shines as a dedicated, user-friendly business phone system with over 200 integrations.
 It provides power, flexibility, and simplicity without the burden of unnecessary features, making it ideal for teams focused on efficient customer and client communication.

 6. CloudTalk

-CloudTalk is a contact center solution designed for sales and support teams.
+CloudTalk is a contact centre solution designed for sales and support teams.
 It stands out with smart features like automated call distribution, skill-based routing, and a power dialer.
 It's a strong contender for teams focused on outbound sales or those needing detailed performance analytics.
 Some users have noted that the mobile app experience is less polished than the desktop version.

 Key features:

-Power dialer and smart dialer
+• Power dialer and smart dialer

-Skill-based and VIP routing
+• Skill-based and VIP routing

-Real-time analytics and reporting
+• Real-time analytics and reporting

-Call monitoring features (whispering, barging)
+• Call monitoring features (whispering, barging)

 Integrations: 40+ integrations, primarily focused on CRM and helpdesk tools like HubSpot, Pipedrive, and Zendesk.